St Faith Dental Practice

 The child will be able to leave the surgery/dental practice once he or she has fully recovered, is alert and is not feeling dizzy.
 This usually takes about 30 minutes after the treatment has ended.
 The child will be checked by the dentist before being allowed to go home.

-The child may not participate in organised or active sports for the rest of the day but may be able to return to school.
-The dentist will discuss this with you.
 The child can eat and drink normally after the treatment but care should be taken if areas of the mouth are still numb to avoid lip, cheek or tongue biting.
 You will be given information relating to any local analgesia and the treatment the child has received.

 The dentist will explain which pain relief medicines the child may have while recovering and the local analgesia wears off.
 You will be given a telephone number of who to contact in case of any concerns.